Tree-Based Methods

 Cost-Complexity Pruning

-For each \alpha, we want to find the subtree T_\alpha \subseteq T_0 that minimises C_\alpha(T)
+• For each specific \alpha, we must find the subtree T_\alpha \subset T_0 that minimises C_\alpha(T).

 1. Use recursive binary splitting to grow a large tree on the training data